 Who can defer?

-If your child is 5 before the start of the school session in August, they must start Primary 1.
+If your child is 5 before the start of the school session in August, they should start Primary 1.
 Enrolment for primary school takes place between 01 November and 31 December each year.

 When do I need to decide?

 You need to let us know no later than 28 February if you decide to delay your child's entry to primary school.

 This allows your child's nursery place to be allocated as part of the nursery admissions process.

 Notifications received after 28 February will not be considered until the nursery allocations process is complete, usually in May.
 This could mean that your child may not be allocated a place at the nursery of your choice, if they are staying at nursery for an additional year.